amy324/Golang-Sleeping-Barber-Problem/README.md

 Overview
 --------

+This project is part of a series of short CLI-based programs inspired by classic computer science problems.
+This series is to demonstrate using Goroutines and Go concurrency features to write solutions to these classic problems.

 This is a Golang implementation of the Sleeping Barber Problem.
 The Sleeping Barber Problem is a classic synchronization and concurrency problem, where there is a barbershop with a certain number of chairs for waiting customers and a group of barbers who cut hair.
 If the waiting room is full, clients leave; otherwise, they take a seat.
 If the barber is free, a waiting client is served immediately; otherwise, the client waits in the waiting room.
 If a barber is free and there are currently no waiting clients, the barber can take a nap.
  The problem is to design a system that ensures the correct and efficient handling of customers and barbers while respecting certain constraints.#The barbers serve clients by cutting their hair, and clients may arrive at any time.

- This project is part of a series of short CLI-based projects inspired by classic computer science problems.
-I have been reading up on computer science theories and thought there is no better way to test my understanding than with mini golang CLI projects.

 Problem Description
 -------------------